4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The `VP RESET SELECTION` command<!-- REF #_method_.VP RESET SELECTION.
 Summary -->deselects all cells, resulting in no current selection or visible active cell<!-- END REF -->.

-> A default active cell (cell A1) remains defined for 4D View Pro commands.
+> Una celda activa por defecto (celda A1) permanece definida para los comandos 4D View Pro.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.